-Myrna attended Patrick Henry Community College and is a graduate of The School of Mortgage Banking at the University of Illinois.
+Myrna attended Patrick Henry Community College and is a graduate of The School of Mortgage Banking at Northwestern University in Evanston Illinois.
 Her project management abilities and detail-oriented knowledge mesh well with the overall goals of Harper McNeil, and she is a great asset to our company.

 Along with her husband, Myrna enjoys cruising in their restored 1937 Chevrolet Business Coupe and spending time with their family.
 The Fergusons are members of Jones Chapel Church of the Brethren, where she has chaired various commissions, served as church board chair and church treasurer, and enjoys singing in the church choir.
-Myrna has served on the board of the Virginia District COB and as secretary of the Commission of Stewards for the district.
-Myrna has plans to retire in 2016, and we wish her all the best for this next chapter in her life.
+Myrna has served on the board of the Virginia District COB, District Executive Committee, and as secretary of the Commission of Stewards and on other committees for the district.

 While Myrna retired from full time employment in 2016, she continues to work on special projects for the company.